Firas-developer/sales-forecasting/README.md

 csv
 matplotlib.pyplot

-The use of external libraries has been kept to a minimum to provide a simpler interface, you can replace the functions used in this tutorial with those already existing in established libraries.
+The use of external libraries has been kept to a minimum to provide a simpler interface.
-8
 As you can see, the sales data seems to be following a similar kind of pattern for each year and the peak sales value seems to be increasing with time over the 5-year time frame.

 In this 5-year time frame, the first 4 years will be used to train the model and the last year will be used as a test set.

 Now, a few helper functions were used for processing the dataset and creating inputs of the required shape and size.
 They are as follows:
 get_data – used to load the data set using a path to its location. date_to_day – provides a day to each day.
 For example — 2/2/16 is Saturday and 9/5/15 is Monday. date_to_enc – Encodes data into one-hot vectors, this provides a better learning opportunity for the model.
-All the properties of these functions and a few other functions cannot be explained here as it would take too much time.
-Please visit this link if you want to look at the entire code.

 Preprocessing:
 Initially, the data set had only two columns: date and traffic(sales).